 The Muckleshoot Easter Weekend Sla-Hal celebration returned to the White River Amphitheatre April 3–5, bringing together families, players, and visitors from across Indian Country for a weekend of community and competition.

 Throughout the weekend, the grounds were filled with songs, laughter and visiting as families gathered around the games and spent time together.
-Saturday’s main stick game tournament brought open games, where teams competed for cash prizes.
+Saturday’s main stick game tournament drew large crowds as teams competed for cash prizes, while open games continued throughout the weekend.

-Sunday morning’s Easter egg hunt brought smiles to all the youth.
+Topping things off was Sunday morning’s Easter egg hunt, which brought smiles to all the youth.

 Photos from the weekend captured moments of competition, celebration and families enjoying time together during another successful Easter Weekend Sla-Hal gathering.